Attila: Attila and Hun tradition in the medieval Hungarian Royal Court

+King Matthias of Hungary (1458–1490) was happy to be described as "the second Attila".
+The Chronica Hungarorum by Johannes Thuróczy set the goal of glorifying Attila, which was undeservedly neglected, moreover, he introduced the famous "Scourge of God" characterization to the later Hungarian writers, because the earlier chronicles remained hidden for a long time.
+Thuróczy worked hard to endear Attila, the Hun king with an effort far surpassing his predecessor chroniclers.
+He made Attila a model for his victorious ruler, King Matthias of Hungary who had Attila's abilities, with this he almost brought "the hammer of the world" to life.

 Legends about Attila and the sword of Mars

 Jordanes embellished the report of Priscus, reporting that Attila had possessed the "Holy War Sword of the Scythians", which was given to him by Mars and made him a "prince of the entire world".

-By the end of the 12th century the royal court of Hungary proclaimed their descent from Attila.
-Lampert of Hersfeld's contemporary chronicles report that shortly before the year 1071, the Sword of Attila had been presented to Otto of Nordheim by the exiled queen of Hungary, Anastasia of Kiev.
+The German chronicler Lampert of Hersfeld, in his Annales written up to 1077, recounts that Anastasia, the mother of King Solomon of Hungary, gave the Sword of Attila to Otto of Nordheim, Duke of Bavaria, as a token of gratitude for helping Solomon ascend to the throne.
 This sword, a cavalry sabre now in the Kunsthistorisches Museum in Vienna, appears to be the work of Hungarian goldsmiths of the ninth or tenth century.

-Legends about Attila and his meeting with pope Leo I
+Legends about Attila and his meeting with Pope Leo I

 An anonymous chronicler of the medieval period represented the meeting of Pope Leo and Atilla as attended also by Saint Peter and Saint Paul, "a miraculous tale calculated to meet the taste of the time" This apotheosis was later portrayed artistically by the Renaissance artist Raphael and sculptor Algardi, whom eighteenth-century historian Edward Gibbon praised for establishing "one of the noblest legends of ecclesiastical tradition".

 According to a version of this narrative related in the Chronicon Pictum, a mediaeval Hungarian chronicle, the Pope promised Attila that if he left Rome in peace, one of his successors would receive a holy crown (which has been understood as referring to the Holy Crown of Hungary).